 I hope the brochure design ideas and tips above inspire you to create an effective brochure by yourself.
 As you can see, it’s easier if you start with a brochure template for Word.
 You'll have access to even more templates if you know Adobe InDesign.
 These articles will help you discover the possibilities:

-- Marketing30 Best InDesign Brochure Templates - Creative Business Marketing (2019 Update)Marc Schenker
+- Marketing35 Best InDesign Brochure Templates - Creative Business Marketing (2020)Marc Schenker

 - Flyers20 Best Examples of Business Flyer Designs (For 2019)Sarah Joy